 It may have taken even longer if not for the attacks of Sept.
 11, 2001.
 When articles started appearing linking diamonds to terrorist financing, the Bush administration made diamond tracking a higher priority.

 Once the KP launched, some hoped that it would be a model for similar schemes.
 It wasn’t.
 A plan that takes three years to put together is not one people are eager to replicate.
-Never mind that the KP’s structure requires absolute consensus among participating governments, which now number 88.
+In addition, the KP’s structure requires absolute consensus among participating governments, which now number 88.
 That is a virtual recipe for gridlock.
 “Just one person can say, ‘I have to check back with my government,’ and then [the proposal] doesn’t pass,” noted former World Diamond Council chair Eli Izhakoff.

 Ironically, industry groups have become now more supportive of NGO goals than the public sector.
 Many African countries feel that, if the KP cracks downs on human rights violations, that would constitute a violation of their sovereignty.
 In addition, given the world’s a bit of a mess right now, many Western governments feel they have bigger fish to fry.